Bernstein Shur Announces Awards for Excellence and Pro Bono Service

 Attorney David Soley, member of the firm’s Real Estate and Litigation Practice Groups, was recognized for his pro bono work with the Sumner T. Bernstein Pro Bono Award.
 Soley provided support to many organizations in the community, including:

-- His organization and advocacy setting up the Maine Homeless Legal Clinic
+- His organization and advocacy setting up the ME Homeless Legal Clinic

 - Defending the rights of Kaci Hickox, a nurse who treated Ebola patients in Sierra Leone

-- Challenging the Maine Department of Corrections policy which precludes loved ones from contacting prisoners suspected of domestic infractions
+- Challenging the ME Department of Corrections policy which precludes loved ones from contacting prisoners suspected of domestic infractions

 Barnett I. Shur Civic Award